 The blood bank has 'state of the art' equipment, fully automated, walk-away systems to reduce the human errors.
 To meet the International Standards of safety, the blood bank provides blood and components which are NAT tested, leucodepleted and antibody detected.
 Blood grouping, Rh phenotyping, antibody detection and electronic cross-match are done on automated machines in addition to the routine disease markers tests.

-The calibration of machines / validation of results are carried out regularly to meet NABH and JCI criteria by way of External / Internal controls and meet the international standards.
+The calibration of machines / validation of results are carried out regularly to meet NABH criteria by way of External / Internal controls and meet the international standards.
 Majority of the Donors are Voluntary, meeting strict criteria of selection.
 Donors to Recipient chains are regulated with Bar-Code System.

 The services of the blood bank are available 24x7 including Sundays and Holidays.
 In addition to the in-house services the blood bank provides support to the other affiliated hospitals for their need of blood/blood components.